 They found out that the mean return for an investor was +83%.
 And this is an overall average, including all the ICOs that did not list their tokens in the first two months but instead valued them at zero.
 Beyond, they averaged the amount that was invested with an average return of each individual investor.

 Furthermore, they checked how much an investor would receive after holding the ICO tokens for a period of a month after the start of the initial trading.
 Such investor would still gain +49%.

 However, for those trying to get the best out of their ‘defy,’ the best strategy turned out to be flipping the token (i.e., selling the tokens immediately after they start trading).

-Lastly, the study revealed that the SEO checker average holding period (i.e., the time required before the tokens get listed on the market, so they can be sold was only 16 days.
+Lastly, the study revealed that an SEO checker tool is useful for analyzing landing pages of websites with ICOs.
+Poor traffic means little visibility for ICOs and that affects the revenue of the website.
+The average holding period (i.e., the time required before the tokens get listed on the market, so they can be sold was only 16 days.
 Now, in these 16 days, the investors had an average return of astronomical +178%.

 Here are 5 facts about ICO tokens and how they work;

 One of the most engaging characteristics of an ICO is that any “one” can use this method of raising funds be it an individual, partnership, a company, or even a Decentralized Anonymous Organization.
 As long as the team (or one person) behind the ICO have the technical capacity to create tokens, no inherent restriction could deny them the opportunity to crowdsource a Bl

 ockchain venture.
 Additionally, the folks running the ICO are not required to identify themselves (and neither are the investors).